decathinator/DATA-550-SP24-ZHUANG/README.md

 ## Creating the Report
-There are two methods in which you can create the report:

-- Locally:
-1. Make sure you have `make` and `R` installed
-2. Make sure you have `renv` R package installed
-3. Open a terminal in the project directory
-4. Type `make install` to restore the R package environment using `renv`
-5. Type `make final_report.html` to compile the final report

-OR

-- Using Docker:
 1. Pull the image from [this link (my image on DockerHub)](https://hub.docker.com/repository/docker/decathinator/data-550-sp24-zhuang/general)
 2. Type `make mount-report` in the terminal (This step works for both Windows-OS and a Mac/Linux-OS)
 3. The compiled report should be in your local `\report` folder